- Happy members that stay

 A great one for beginners, or those wanting a slow Sunday stroll, the Morialta Valley Walk offers picturesque waterfall vistas, and accessible trails (wide enough for a stroller).
 Only 45 minutes duration, it’s ideal if you’re low on time (or just really want to get to that Sunday brunch afterwards).

 Incorporating a beautiful bushland section of the famous Heysen trail, the Mylor Conservation Park also offers a very easy stroll between Gates 1 and 2 of the park along a bitumen track.
 Suitable for kids, strollers and wheelchairs too, the short track takes in the gorgeous local native woodland.
 If you’re feeling adventurous afterwards, you can always tackle a part of the Heysen track that follows towards Cleland.

-With a number of different tracks throughout the wild beachside scrub, you can stroll as far as you like, wherever you like.
+With a number of different tracks throughout the wild beachside scrub, the Aldinga Scrub Conservation Park allows you to stroll as far as you like, wherever you like.
 Just make sure to remember your way back, and say hello to the locals (kangaroos of course) on your way through.
-Why not make for the beach at the end of your stroll, just a hop, skip and a jump away...sink your toes in the sand, relax and take it all in.
+Why not make for the beach at the end of your stroll, just a hop, skip and a jump away…sink your toes in the sand, relax and take it all in.